tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 	- They assert structure and control / influence behaviour, ensuring consistency and adherence to **organisational standards**.
 	- Expressed in terms familiar to end users
 - Using a [[Database Management System]] (DMS) software, Business Rules can be automated
-	- Ensure enforcement in the organisation
+	- Ensures data quality
 - Critical to maintaining data quality, enforcing policies, streamlining business processes.
 - Usually used to inform the structure of a businesses database
 ## Characteristics of Business Rules
- **Description**: Business rules describe policies procedures or principles within a specific organisation.
+ - **Description**: Business rules describe policies procedures or principles within a specific organisation.
 Defines what actions are acceptable or not
-**Applicability**: Rules apply to any organisation that stores and uses data to generate information.
+- **Applicability**: Rules apply to any organisation that stores and uses data to generate information.
-**Example**: A business rule could be: "A pilot should not fly more than 14 hours a day". which describes an operation to create and enforce an action within an organization's environment.
+- **Example**: A business rule could be: "A pilot should not fly more than 14 hours a day". which describes an operation to create and enforce an action within an organization's environment.
-**Documentation**: Business rules must be in writing and kept up to date.
+- **Documentation**: Business rules must be in writing and kept up to date.
-**Understandability**: Business rules must be easy to understand and widely disseminated among relevant stakeholders

 They should have the following characteristics: